jlazzz/jlazzz.github.io/_pages/about.md

 - Over 300 system requirements (including RfW, RfD, and NCR handling)
 - Configuration management of mission-critical documents

-This project presented a unique systems engineering challenge, since most AlbertaSat members are undergraduate student volunteers with limited time available to commit.
+This project presented a unique systems engineering challenge since most AlbertaSat members are undergraduate student volunteers with limited time available to commit.
 This also leads to a high turnover rate and short average tenure, since most people leave the group once they graduate.

 My team presented a poster on this work at the Small Satellite Conference in 2023: